nautobot/nautobot-app-floor-plan/docs/user/app_overview.md

 - Provides visualization of racks on a floor map.
 - Provides visualization of racks being assigned to a rack group on a floor map.
+- Provides visualization of tenant and tenant groups for racks on a floor map.
 - Provides easy navigation from floor map to rack and subsequently device from Rack.
 - Provides the ability to assign Racks to coordinates / tiles.
     - From the Floor Plan UI.